jadecobra/python_tdd_exercises/source/sleep duration.rst

        def get_hour(value):
            return int(value.split(':')[0])

   the terminal still shows passing tests.
-Since I are green you can try any ideas you have until you understand what I have written so far.
+Since I am green you can try any ideas you have until you understand what I have written so far.

 Duration when given hours and minutes
 -------------------------------------